-- (a) The accredited representatives, their advisors and other invited participants may participate in all aspects of the investigation, under the control of the investigator-in-charge, in particular to: - (1) Visit the scene of the accident; - (2) Examine the wreckage; - (3) Obtain witness information and suggest areas of questioning; - (4) Have full access to all relevant evidence as soon as possible; - (5) Receive copies of all pertinent documents; - (6) Participate in read-outs of recorded media; - (7) Participate in off-scene investigative activities such as component examinations, technical briefings, tests and simulations; - (8) Participate in investigation progress meetings including deliberations related to analysis, findings, causes and safety recommendations; and - (9) Make submissions in respect of the various elements of the investigation. - (b) However, participation of States other than the State of Registry, the State of the Operator, the State of Design and the State of Manufacture may be limited to those matters which entitled such States to participation under Section 19.115.
+- (a) The accredited representatives, their advisors and other invited participants may participate in all aspects of the investigation, under the control of the investigator-in-charge, in particular to: - (1) Visit the scene of the accident: - (2) Examine the wreckage; - (3) Obtain witness information and suggest areas of questioning;

+- (4) Receive copies of all pertinent documents; - (5) Participate in read-outs of recorded media; - (6) Participate in off-scene investigative activities such as component examinations, technical briefings, tests and simulations; - (7) Make submissions in respect of the various elements of the investigation. - (8) However, participation of States other than the State of Registry, the State of the Operator, the State of Design and the State of Manufacture may be limited to those matters which entitled such States to participation under Section 19.115.